haichenl/integralbinfile/README.md

 1 int: number of atoms

-3 ints: nirrep, nrow, ncol for overlap matrix (S)
+3 ints: nirrep, nrow, ncol for the overlap matrix (S)

-nbasis*nbasis doubles: S
+nbasis*nbasis doubles: integral values in S

-3 ints: nirrep, nrow, ncol for KE matrix (KE)
+3 ints: nirrep, nrow, ncol for the kinetic energy matrix (KE)

-nbasis*nbasis doubles: KE
+nbasis*nbasis doubles: integral values in KE

-potential matrices; there are (number of atoms) matricies, each has:
+% potential energy matrices; there are (number of atoms) matricies, each in the form:

-3 ints: nirrep, nrow, ncol for EN(:, :, i)
+3 ints: nirrep, nrow, ncol for the ith potential energy matrix EN(:, :, i)

-nbasis*nbasis doubles: EN(:, :, i)
+nbasis*nbasis doubles: integral values in EN(:, :, i)

-2-electron integrals; there are n_unique of them, each has:
+% 2-electron integrals; there are (number of unique 2-e integrals) of them, each in the form:

 4 ints: indices i, j, k, l